protractor-cucumber-framework/protractor-cucumber-framework/README.md

  * `require` - globs will be expanded to multiple `--require` arguments

-#### Formatters when tests are sharded
+#### Formatters when tests are sharded or with multi capabilities

-If you have a formatter that outputs to a path and your tests are sharded then this library will add the PID to the path to make them unique.
-The reason for this is multiple processes can write to the same path which clobbers each other.
+If you have a formatter that outputs to a path and your tests are sharded or you have multi capabilities then this library will add the PID to the path to make them unique.
+The reason for this is multiple processes can write to the same path which ends up clobbering each other.
 You'll end up with 1 file per process that protractor spawns.

 ```js
 exports.config = {